 How can we help you?

 We can provide you with some basic items (blanket, clean socks, toiletries) and may provide limited financial aid for critical needs.
-We can try to place you in temporary shelter programs, including our Rotating Emergency Shelter Team (REST) option from November to April.
+We can try to place you in temporary shelter programs, or come up with other temporary solutions.

 Into the Future